The Story

 Do I really want to make Edison's habits a model for my own?

-We can learn much from the tale of National Clean Off Your Desk Day.
+We can learn from the tale of National Clean Off Your Desk Day.

 Bill Chase was a journalist and experienced newspaper librarian.
 Together with his brother, sociologist Harrison Chase, he published his first almanac of events, holidays and celebrations in 1957.
 Over the years, the business grew until they sold it in the mid-80s.